-RTX technology has also found its way into game engines, which are increasingly being used for real-time visualization in the AEC sector.
+RTX technology is also integrated into the world's leading game engines, which are increasingly being used for real-time visualization in product development.
 Epic Games, the developer of Unreal Engine, and Unity both have RTX technology working inside their engines to bring ray tracing to their real time environments.
-Unity, and Unreal Engine in particular, are used more by arch viz specialists, but the game engines are becoming more architect friendly.
-For example, Twinmotion, which is based on Unreal Engine and works with many leading BIM tools, is set to support RTX soon.
+Automotive firms are showing particular interest in these technologies.